namuol/react-seamstress/README.md

 React components are so much more than their DOM counterparts, so why limit ourselves to the DOM's pseudo-selectors (i.e `:hover`)?

+Seamstress allows you to define custom pseudo-selectors that refer to an internal state of the component.

 ```js
 <Combobox styles={{